HS Produkt

-HS Produkt d.o.o. is a Croatian firearms manufacturing company, best known for design and production of the HS2000 and XDM series of semi-automatic pistols, which are sold in the United States market by Springfield Armory, Inc., under their XD, XD-S, XD-M, Echelon and Hellcat brandings.
+HS Produkt d.o.o.
+(Hrvatski Samokres) is a Croatian firearms manufacturing company, best known for design and production of the HS2000 and XDM series of semi-automatic pistols, which are sold in the United States market by Springfield Armory, Inc., under their XD, XD-S, XD-M, Echelon and Hellcat brandings.
 (Note: HS Produkt uses a styling of XDM in Europe, while Springfield Armory Inc. uses a styling of XD-M in the United States.
 Variants such as XD^{M} and XD(M) with inconsistent capitalization are common.)

 History

 HS Produkt was founded as IM Metal in 1991, after the first democratic election in the Republic of Croatia.
 Since company founding its headquarters was situated in the town of Ozalj, Croatia, about 50 kilometers southwest of the capital Zagreb, and its manufacturing facility was relocated to Karlovac in 2000.

 At the beginning of 2001, following the success of the HS2000 pistols on the world market, the company changed its name to HS Produkt.

 HS Produkt's current production facility produces about 30,000 pistols per month with a trend of continued growth; ninety percent of production is exported to the United States.
 The number of employees rose from around 80 in 2000 to nearly 1000 in 2007, making HS Produkt the leading employer in Karlovac County.

 Founders and co-owners of HS Produkt, Ivan Žabčić and Marko Vuković, are both mechanical engineers; Vuković is the chief designer behind most of the company's products.
 Vuković also has combat experience as a veteran of the Croatian War of Independence, in which he was wounded twice.

 HS Produkt is in 2016, one of the suppliers competing for the replacement of French army rifles alongside manufacturers such as Beretta (Italy), FN Herstal (Belgium), Swiss Arms (Switzerland) and Heckler & Koch (Germany).